php-dev-br/laravel-doc-pt-br/redis.md

         }
     }

-As mentioned above, you may call any of the Redis commands on the `Redis` facade.
+Of course, as mentioned above, you may call any of the Redis commands on the `Redis` facade.
 Laravel uses magic methods to pass the commands to the Redis server, so pass the arguments the Redis command expects:

     Redis::set('name', 'Taylor');

     $values = Redis::lrange('names', 5, 10);

 Alternatively, you may also pass commands to the server using the `command` method, which accepts the name of the command as its first argument, and an array of values as its second argument:

     $values = Redis::command('lrange', ['name', 5, 10]);